github/docs/content/admin/installation/setting-up-a-github-enterprise-server-instance/installing-github-enterprise-server-on-azure.md

   ```
   {% note %}

-  **Note:** Azure does not automatically create a FQDNS entry for the VM.
+  **Note:** Azure does not automatically create a FQDN entry for the VM.
 For more information, see Azure's guide on how to "[Create a fully qualified domain name in the Azure portal for a Linux VM](https://docs.microsoft.com/azure/virtual-machines/linux/portal-create-fqdn)."

   {% endnote %}